 All zippers are high quality YKK zippers.
 The centre zip is a Metaluxe zipper (looks like metal but is lighter) with an ergonomic KÜHL crest zipper pull.
 A sturdy baffle prevents material from getting caught in the zipper and a chin guard at the top of the zipper keeps your face comfy.

 The KÜHL Spyfire Down Hoody is beautifully and thoughtfully made.
-In future iterations of this hoody, I would like to see drawcords added to the lower hem, in order to cinch it up to keep cold drafts out.
+In future iterations of this hoody, I would like to see drawcords at the lower hem to keep cold drafts out.

 The KÜHL Spyfire Down Hoody is a stylish and rugged down hoody perfect for cool weather adventuring.
 Go from mountaintop to coffeeshop in the Spyfire and get used to people asking where you got your jacket.
 Forgot your toque?
 No problem, just pull up the adjustable, insulated hood.